-While many in the IT and facilities segments have been discussing the consolidation of data centers to take advantage of dramatic increases in density, virtualization, new cooling technologies, and cost savings, there’s another kind of data center consolidation that’s just as dramatic.
+While many in the IT and facilities segments have been discussing the consolidation of data centers to take advantage of dramatic increases in density, virtualization, new cooling technologies, and cost savings, another kind of data center consolidation is just as dramatic.

 Mergers and Acquisitions of Colocation and Wholesale Data Center Providers

-From the current trends we’re observing, there are at least another one to three years of active consolidation coming in the colocation and wholesale sides of the data center business.
+From the current trends we’re observing, at least another one to three years of active consolidation are coming in the colocation and wholesale sides of the data center business.
 Here's why.

 Marriage Motivations and the Lower Margin Price Shopping Clients

-These colocation providers can lease wholesale space in other parts of the country, but that approach rarely satisfies the most sophisticated IT buyers, with the bigger budgets and that need the highest margin add-on managed services.
-So these colo's settle for mediocre, low-margin clients that price-shop.
+These colocation providers can lease wholesale space in other parts of the country, but that approach rarely satisfies the most sophisticated IT buyers, with bigger budgets and that need the highest margin add-on managed services.
+So these colocation providers settle for mediocre, low-margin clients that price-shop.

 Sales and Marketing Shortcomings Amount Local and Small Regional Data Center Operators

-These same local colo providers also frequently don't have anywhere near the capital to build the sales and marketing resources needed to compete with the larger regional and national colocation providers.
+These same local colocation providers also frequently don't have anywhere near the capital to build the sales and marketing resources needed to compete with the larger regional and national colocation providers.

 In other words, if the local or regional colo provider doesn't have $10M to $20M to build a facility, it likely doesn't have a few hundred thousand dollars to up its game in demand generation or positioning either.